 Federal Court Litigation Experience:

 Since 1989, Mr. Curtin has been involved in over 30 patent infringement lawsuits.
 The technology involved ranged from JPEG/MPEG image algorithms, DVDs, semiconductors, laser-based blood analyzers, Chinese food carton packaging and encryption technology, to cosmetics, ladders and plastic drinking cups to give some examples.
 Mr. Curtin has also litigated patent disputes before the International Trade Commission (ITC).
 One of the disputes involved design patents and trademark configuration registrations involving “Lava” lamps.
+Enjoy with free spins no deposit.
 In addition, Mr. Curtin has represented clients before the Court of Appeals for the Federal Circuit (CAFC).
 To see a brief list of some of the lawsuits and appeals in which Mr. Curtin has been involved click here.

 International Trade Commission Litigation Experience: